The frightening and dizzying road to Kyparissi in Greece

 How do you get to Kyparissi in Greece?

-The scenic, dizzying road, with many turns and narrow points, is totally paved and hugs the mountainside for several miles, without protections or guard rails along some parts of the route.
+The scenic, dizzying road, with many turns and narrow points, is totally paved and hugs the mountainside for several miles, without protections or guardrails along some parts of the route.
 If you're afraid of heights, it's probably best to keep your eyes forward.
-This road through steep cliffs and lush ravines and the lack of a boat have kept Kyparissi as unspoiled as a Greek coastal village can be.
-On the road is a small Byzantine church right at the opening to the sea where you can stop and take a break, gather your courage, say a prayer and then continue for the last harrowing twenty minutes.
+This road, with steep cliffs and lush ravines and the lack of a boat, has kept Kyparissi as unspoiled as a Greek coastal village can be.
+On the road is a small Byzantine church right at the opening to the sea where you can stop and take a break, gather your courage, say a prayer, and then continue for the last harrowing twenty minutes.

 How long is the road to Kyparissi in Greece?

-Built in the sixties, the road is 14.6 km (9.07 miles) long, running from Lampokampos to Kyparissi, a small coastal village hidden in this isolated corner of Peloponnese.
-It’s said to be one of the most beautiful villages of the country.
-George W Bush, Prince Charles and Princess Diana spent some holidays in this tiny village.
+Built in the sixties, the road is 14.6 km (9.07 miles) long, running from Lampokampos to Kyparissi, one of the most beautiful villages in the country.
+George W. Bush, Prince Charles, and Princess Diana spent some holidays in this tiny village.